Field notes · Context loss

 Sometimes those words make the problem worse.

-Because the issue is not always motivation.
-Often, the issue is that the mental room where the work made sense has collapsed.
+Because often the real issue is that the mental room where the work made sense has collapsed.

 What it actually is